 meet our resident artists

-Greetings!
+Hello!
 A little about me...
 I am a native Texan, former Dallasite, and Commercial Interior Designer by trade, who left the big city grind in 2017, and moved with my husband to the Texas Hill Country.

 A child of two creative parents, I have been drawing since I could hold a crayon.
 Progressing from drawings of Snoopy and ballerinas, realistic pencil portraits have been my specialty for almost 30 years.

 However, I have more recently discovered a new passion for fluid art and “pour-painting”.
-Feeling forever reluctant to let go of the control that I have with a sharp pencil, here I am now, at the extreme opposite end of realism and detail, basking in the unexpected, and completely addicted to this newfound creative freedom.
+Feeling forever reluctant to let go of the control that I have with a sharp pencil, here I am, now, at the extreme opposite end of realism and detail, basking in the unexpected, and completely addicted to this newfound creative freedom.

 Mostly working with beads, my latest obsession is making my own “eco-friendly” beads out of paper, using corrugated paper and strips cut from magazine pages, of which I seem to have an endless supply!
 Look for jewelry-making classes at the gallery in Spring 2021!

-I am a native a Texas artist who claims artistic status since birth, and quite possibly an earlier life.
+I am a native Texas artist who claims artistic status since birth, and quite possibly an earlier life.
 I grew up moving around the Houston area and deep East Texas.

 My mother was an untrained artist, and it is she who I credit with instilling in me a respect for craftsmanship and attention to detail.
-I work with encaustic, oils, acrylics, and mixed media.
+I work with encaustic, oils, acrylics and mixed media.
 I recently retired from my “day job” as high school art teacher and decided to call the Texas Hill Country home.

-My education has continued in my experiences of living coast to coast and north to south, in my extensive travels, and in participation in many workshops.
+My art education has continued in my experiences of living coast to coast and north to south, in my extensive travels, and in participation in many workshops.